Jellyfishkuo/Jc11-codebook/README.md

 ## How to use

-* creating a new repository without init on GitHub
+* create a new repository without init on GitHub

 * clong this repository
 ```